-ERDERA - European Rare Diseases Research Alliance, a European Partnership of the Horizon Europe program that follows on from the previous European Joint Programme on Rare Diseases, aims to support the coordination of research efforts between Member States, Associated Countries and non-European countries in the field of rare diseases (which, as a group of at least 7000 diseases, affect between 26 and 30 million people in Europe).
+Bringing new hope to patients with rare diseases is the vision of ERDERA, which aims to support the coordination of research efforts between Member States, Associated Countries and non-European countries in the field of rare diseases (which, as a group of at least seven thousand diseases, affect between 26 and 30 million people in Europe).
+This partnership, whose mission is to transform rare disease research and care in Europe, follows on from the previous European Joint Program on Rare Diseases.

 Calls